Primary Teaching for Mastery – Development

 Who can take part?

-This Work Group is for state-funded primary schools in England.
-Two teachers from each participant school will attend six half-day meetings during the school year, and lead teaching for mastery development in their own school.
+This programme is for state-funded primary schools in England.
+Two teachers from each participant school will attend six half-day meeting during the school year, and lead teaching for mastery development in their own school.

 What is the cost?

-The Primary Teaching for Mastery Development Work Groups project is fully funded by the Maths Hubs Programme so is free to participating schools.
-In addition schools receive some funding (£1,000) as a contribution to cover costs.
+The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.